Perspective | What it’s like to be trapped in a cave

 Try to recall the last time you sat idle.
 Today, we are rarely without communication; many cavers enjoy these peaceful adventures to the quiet underground with good friends, away from life’s screens and pressing concerns.
 But when you’re trapped, being cut off no longer seems quite so desirable.
 I remember wondering what my husband was thinking and whether my family knew.
 “If only I could give them a sign,” I thought.
 “They probably think we are all dead.”

 Cave rescue training, of the kind I’ve received through the National Cave Rescue Commission’s seminars, let me play the dutiful strategist in my head, though our position offered us limited options.
-First, we could attempt to exit through a much longer river route, but since that passage was taking on much of the drainage doing so meant moving through faster, more treacherous water, which would increase the risk of hypothermia, injury and further exhaustion in the partially submerged passageway.
+First, we could attempt to exit through a much longer river route, but since that passage was taking on much of the drainage, doing so meant moving through faster, more treacherous water, which would increase the risk of hypothermia, injury and further exhaustion in the partially submerged passageway.
 Second, we could try a shorter route with more crawling, though that entailed many of the same dangers.
 Third, we could send a few intrepid cavers to go out for help along one of these routes while others remained behind, but there, too, the risks were obvious, and dividing the party threatened to leave us with fewer resources.

 That left us with a fourth option.
 Stay put, conserve resources, wait for help.
 Be patient.
 Ugh.

 At least we had each other, though that brought complications of its own.
 Our caving group was a team, which was critical to our survival.
 But we were a team made up of adults with unique experiences, ideas and ability levels.
 If we hadn’t ultimately agreed to wait patiently — and a multitude of ideas came up, ranging from reasonable to risky — it could have been a recipe for folly.
-We didn’t formally vote or organize a “tribal council,” instead making decisions organically, informed by our confidence in each other.
+We didn’t formally vote or organize a council, instead making decisions organically, informed by our confidence in each other.
 Trusting each other also meant having faith in our surface support, believing that those aboveground would figure out where we were and find a way to help.
 Your survival is contingent on others — fellow cavers and potential rescuers alike — and that means you’re confined by your entanglement with them, too.

-In the end, a team of welcome faces came to our aid as the waters were receding: fellow cavers, trained rescue personnel, both volunteers and Department of Natural Resources workers.
+In the end, a team of welcome faces came to our aid as the waters were receding: fellow cavers, trained rescue personnel — both volunteers and Department of Natural Resources workers.
 All were personal friends I consider part of my beloved “cave family.”
 They brought us food, water, warm clothes and smiles.
 One later commented that when he reached our little hovel, the smell was fantastically terrible from all of us clustered together for so long in our stinky cave gear.
 He said it was the best thing he had ever inhaled.
 We made the long trek out of the cave, all of us under our own power, but greatly buoyed by the rescuers who escorted us along the safest route, along the river, and assisted along the way.
 It took at least four hours of exhausted trekking, wading, scrambling and crawling for all of us to exit.
 What greeted us on the surface, in addition to relieved and jubilant family and friends: bright lights, medical personnel, fried chicken, a worried landowner and a very inviting campfire.
 It was surreal.
 I wanted to celebrate over beers with friends.
 I wanted to go home and sleep forever.

 Time has passed, and I still maintain an active caving schedule with all of the familiar faces — we shared an experience and became stronger for it in many ways.
 I sincerely hope that the soccer team in Thailand is rescued soon.
 I can only begin to relate to their extended entrapment, but I also feel a certain kinship toward them.
 Like me and my caving friends, they were drawn to the beauty of the underground and simply wanted to explore.